Jackie Collins, doyenne of the steamy Hollywood novel, dies at 77

 Her debut novel, "The World is Full of Married Men," was reportedly deemed "filthy and disgusting" by author Barbara Cartland and banned in Australia.
 Collins told Reuters the book was "way before its time" with its tale of a woman who cheats on her husband and another who likes sex with married men.

-Collins promised readers unrivaled insiders' knowledge of Hollywood and said she wrote about "real people in disguise."
+Collins promised readers unrivalled insiders' knowledge of Hollywood and said she wrote about "real people in disguise."

 "If anything, my characters are toned down - the truth is much more bizarre," she wrote on her website.